The 48 questions Kate McCann refused to answer about Maddie’s disappearance

 She was questioned by police as a witness

-Today, Netflix released a documentary about Madeleine McCann, called The Disappearance of Madeleine McCann.
-This has got everyone talking, and a list of 48 questions Kate McCann refused to answer in police interviews about her daughter's disappearance has resurfaced.
+When Netflix released a documentary about Madeleine McCann, called The Disappearance of Madeleine McCann, everyone began talking about the case again.
+And now a new suspect has been identified, the story is back in the topic of conversation all over again.
+Just as Netflix announced the series, a list of 48 questions Kate McCann refused to answer in police interviews about her daughter’s disappearance resurfaced.

 Madeleine went missing from the Pria da Luz area of Portugal in May 2007.
 She had been left sleeping with her younger twin siblings in the family’s holiday apartment, whilst her parents Kate and Gerry McCann went out for dinner nearby.